 Congratulations on bringing home a new furry friend!
-While puppy ownership can be an exciting and rewarding time for a new pet parent, it can also be a challenging time, especially when dealing with meal time.
+While puppy parenthood can be an exciting and rewarding time for a new pet parent, it can also be a challenging time, especially when dealing with meal time.
 After reading these five tips, you will be better prepared for the “puppy years” and be able to focus on all of the fun and joy your puppy brings.

 1. Type of Food